ironhacks/COVID19-info-material/Dashboard_phase_1.md

 Your dashboard has two components: Your scores and Your peers.

-- Your scores tell you about individual metrics.
+- The `Your scores` tab tells you about individual metrics.
-- Your peers provide you some more insight into your current standing in the hack with 47 participants and 7 submissions in phase 1.
+- The `Your peers` tab provide you more insight into your current standing in the hack.
+Please not that the mean and the standard deviation are based on the number of submission during this particular phase!

 In both components, we present the following metrics: